-We love setting goals, mostly because we love the endorphin rush that comes when a goal is accomplished.
+We love setting goals, mostly because we love the endorphin rush that comes when we accomplish a goal.

 Yes, goals are powerful.
 But so few of us set out in any serious way to set goals, let alone accomplish them.
 In fact, research says that only 8% of people achieve their goals.
 And while these numbers are on the slim side, we still have a fighting chance to finish that project, read that book list, build that relationship, or save that money.
-Today, we’re going to share ways we can start setting goals and increase our odds at achieving them.
+Today, we will share ways we can start setting goals and increase our odds of achieving them.

 But before we talk about ways to achieve our goals, let’s talk about the reason they’re important.
 When we take the time to set goals, we give ourselves a purpose and a direction.
 Additionally, setting goals provide many other benefits: